Learn About the Debtors Anonymous 12...

 The following steps shift toward making amends and maintaining accountability.
 In the eighth step, members make a list of people they have harmed and become willing to make amends.

-The ninth step involves making direct amends whenever possible, unless doing so would cause further harm.
+The ninth step involves making direct amends to creditors and others whenever possible, unless doing so would cause further harm.
 This can be one of the most difficult steps, as it may require revisiting painful memories.
 During this time, support from fellow members can be especially meaningful.

 The tenth step encourages continued self-reflection and promptly admitting mistakes.